Somalia is situated on the Horn of Africa and is squeezed in between Ethiopia to the west, Djibouti to the north-west, and Kenya on its south-west.

 Terrorists are very likely to try and carry out attacks in Somalia.
-The biggest threat is coming from Al Shabaab and other groups opposed to the Somali government that persist in carrying out deadly attacks in and around Mogadishu on an almost daily basis.
+The biggest threat is coming from Al Shabaab and other groups opposed to the Somali government that persists in carrying out deadly attacks in and around Mogadishu on an almost daily basis.

 SCAMS RISK : HIGH

 This country is so dangerous at the moment that scams are the least of your problems.
-But yes, there are scammers that will try and take advantage of travelers, so double check your change, never pay anything upfront and negotiate everything in advance.
+But yes, there are scammers that will try and take advantage of travelers, so double check your change, never pay anything upfront, and negotiate everything in advance.
 Be very careful around ATMs and be wary of anyone trying to distract you.

 WOMEN TRAVELERS RISK : HIGH

 Somalia is not a safe destination for women.
 Do not go alone anywhere, and keep in mind that it is best not to move around Somalia at all, except if you're in a car with windows rolled up.